12 Strategies To Get Your Customers To Pay Earlier

 Thankfully, there are lots of ways you can get customers to pay their invoices on time, without compromising your relationship with them.
 Here are some of the most effective:

 1. Prepare a written payment agreement

-Whether you just signed a new customer or are renewing a contract, it’s essential that there’s a written agreement between the two of you that summarizes the exact payment terms, deadlines, and other important payment details.
-Discuss it together to ensure there will be no misunderstandings in the future.
-You can emphasize the terms you have agreed on each invoice that you deliver, just make sure to choose your wording carefully.
+Whether you just signed a new customer or are renewing a contract, it’s essential that there’s a written agreement between the two of you that summarises the exact payment terms, deadlines, and other important payment details.
+Discuss this contract to ensure there are no misunderstandings.
+You can also emphasise the terms you have agreed on each invoice that you deliver, just make sure to choose your wording carefully.

 According to a study from Freshbooks, clearer phrasing like “payment due within 20 days” makes it easier for customers to identify the payment terms compared to the phrasing “net 20”.

 Offering flexible payment terms is a smart move if you want to keep your customers happy and guarantee that paying is always convenient for them.
 But this can mean they won't pay you on time, even if you have a good relationship with them.
 So it’s advisable that you implement a stricter, shorter payment term - like 15 days - to guarantee that money will keep coming into your business.